Sleeve Gastrectomy

 The Procedure

 This procedure works by several mechanisms.
 First, the new stomach pouch holds a considerably smaller volume than the normal stomach and helps to significantly reduce the amount of food (and thus calories) that can be consumed.
-The greater impact, however, seems to be the effect the surgery has on gut hormones that impact a number of factors including hunger, satiety, and blood sugar control.
+The more significant impact, however, seems to be the surgery has effect on gut hormones, which impact several factors, including hunger, satiety, and blood sugar control.

-Short term studies show that the sleeve is as effective as the roux-en-Y gastric bypass in terms of weight loss and improvement or remission of diabetes.
-There is also evidence that suggest the sleeve, similar to the gastric bypass, is effective in improving type 2 diabetes independent of the weight loss.
+Short-term studies show that the sleeve is as effective as the roux-en-Y gastric bypass in weight loss and improvement or remission of diabetes.
+Evidence suggests the sleeve, similar to the gastric bypass, effectively improves type 2 diabetes independent of weight loss.
 The complication rates of the sleeve fall between those of the adjustable gastric band and the roux-en-y gastric bypass.

 Advantages